JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/inputs_json.rst

 .. note::
-	Jaws always expects an inputs json file even if its only open and close brackets.
+	Jaws always expects an inputs json file even if it contains only open and close brackets {}.

-You can create an inputs file by scratch or you can let the following command build you a template:
+You can create an inputs file by scratch or you can build a template based on the WDL using the following command:

 .. code-block:: bash

-   jaws wdl inputs <path to your.wdl>
+   jaws run inputs <path to your.wdl>

-This command should output something like this:
+This command should output a template for the inputs.json file.
+You can then fill in the vaules of each key.

 .. code-block:: bash